szorfein/ansible-collection-desktop/roles/display_manager/README.md

 - `dm_use`
   - Default: `''`
-  - Description: The display manager to use, valid values are '', 'sddm' or 'lightdm'.
+  - Description: The display manager to use, valid values are '', 'sddm', 'lxdm' or 'lightdm'.
   - Type: str
 - `display_manager_background.name`
   - Default: `''`